Vladna/Vladna.github.io/README.md

 My resume page.
-Built using React Js.
 Deployed as static page on github.